 Now, it’s a grain elevator, one of his family’s many business endeavors.
 Along with farming and grain storage, they’re in the transportation business too, shipping their own and other Delta farmers’ corn, wheat, pears, wine grapes, and olives.
 It’s all part of the strategy of being a successful farming family, not depending solely on pears.

 “Any crop that you’re totally devoted to makes you vulnerable,” he explains.
 “If pears go bad – and they have, in the ‘40s, and ‘80s – you want to diversify.”

 Farmers around the Delta are also trying other strategies to stay viable.
 There’s a huge Farmer’s Market at the intersection of two major highways that’s filled with Delta wine and produce, as well as stories about the farmers.
 Local businesses hand out tour maps for visitors to drive up the river and visit local farms along the way.
 Like Wilson, they want to keep farming here.

 “We have pretty deep roots here,” says Wilson.
 “We farm here because we can make good money and we like the area, but I’m sure if you talked to a farmer in Dinuba or Oroville they’d tell you the same thing: Dad farmed here, Grandpa farmed here, so I’m farming here.”

 Wilson’s children and nephews are involved in this business, and he sees neighbor’s kids still involved, especially on the business side.
-He says, there’s not a lot of Big Ag here; though he sees the number of owners getting smaller, and their operations getting bigger, he says there are few if any widely held corporations involved in farming in the Delta.
+He says there’s not a lot of Big Ag here; though he sees the number of owners getting smaller, and their operations getting bigger, there are still few if any widely held corporations involved in farming in the Delta.